henkelmax/modrepo/docs/minecraft/voicechat/faq.md

     answer: `No. Custom clients are not supported.`, },
   {
+    question: "Are custom clients supported?",
+    answer: `No. Custom clients are not supported.`, },
+  {
     question: "Does this mod work with TCPShield?",
     answer: `No. TCPShield only supports TCP.`,
   },